Benefits of Stackable Credentials for Community and Technical Colleges

 Jeff Maggioncalda, CEO of Coursera, stated that they saw a 400 percent increase in registered users since mid-March compared to the same period last year.
 Adam Medros, co-CEO of edX, reported a similar pattern.

-Despite the spike in enrollments, an edX survey published in June this year revealed that Americans had conflicting views about their future education and career decisions.
 Of the respondents, 56 percent said they were interested in pursuing additional education but could not because of cost and time constraints.
-Keeping this in view, the edX announcement of June 11 this year says it offers “an innovative suite of stackable, modular credentials – including MicroMasters® Programs, Professional Certificate Programs, MicroBachelors® Programs – that deliver meaningful career impact flexibly and affordably.”
+Keeping this in view, the edX announcement of June 11 this year says it offers “an innovative suite of stackable, modular credentials—including MicroMasters® programs, Professional Certificate programs, and MicroBachelors® programs—that deliver meaningful career impact flexibly and affordably.”

-The move towards offering stackable credentials began after the December 2010 advisory of the US Department of Labor on strategies to increase the rate of credential attainment among workforce program participants and improve the quality of those credentials.
 The advisory defined a stackable credential as “part of a sequence of credentials that can be accumulated over time to build up an individual’s qualifications and help them to move along a career pathway or up a career ladder to different and potentially higher-paying jobs.”

 For example, a student can stack a high school diploma with an associate degree and a two-year postsecondary education to obtain a bachelor’s degree.
 A student can also stack an interim pre-apprenticeship certificate, complete an apprenticeship, and then earn a degree or advanced certification.

-The idea of stackable credentials is to enable students who cannot afford the time and cost involved in obtaining a degree to continue their education while they work.
+If you are wondering what are stackable credentials, you must know that the idea of stackable credentials is to enable students who cannot afford the time and cost involved in obtaining a degree to continue their education while they work.
 Thus, students can obtain a short-term certification for a skill that will help them gain employment and continue their education to stack credentials toward obtaining a degree.

 - Work part-time while they continue their education